 Single parenthood has become more common over time, though trends differ widely across countries.
-For example, the fraction of children growing up with a single parent amounts to only 12 percent in Switzerland but to 27 percent in the United States.45 Single parenthood is more common among less educated parents.
-Figure 27 shows that in a number of countries, the share of children aged 0 to 17 living with a single mother is usually highest among mothers who do not have a high school degree.
+For example, the fraction of children growing up with a single parent amounts to only 12 percent in Switzerland but to 27 percent in the United States.46 Single parenthood is more common among less educated parents.
+Figure 28 shows that in a number of countries, the share of children aged 0 to 17 living with a single mother is usually highest among mothers who do not have a high school degree.
 The educational gradient in single motherhood is particularly strong in Norway, Sweden, and the United Kingdom, where the difference in single motherhood between the lowest and highest education group is more than 20 percentage points.
 In contrast, we do not observe an educational gradient in Italy and the pattern in Switzerland is even slightly inverted.

-A sizeable fraction of single parenthood in the United States is accounted for by teenage childbearing, in part explained by a lack of access to or information about birth control.46 In other cases, single parenthood can be a deliberate choice.
+A sizeable fraction of single parenthood in the United States is accounted for by teenage childbearing, in part explained by a lack of access to or information about birth control.47 In other cases, single parenthood can be a deliberate choice.
 Some women purposely choose to have a child by themselves if they have not found a suitable partner and are approaching the end of their fertile years.
 This may happen through in-vitro-fertilization or through casual relationships that were not meant to last.
 The increase in cohabitation may also underlie single parenthood.
 A looser relationship with the father of a child may weaken his sense of responsibility and lead to the dissolution of the partnership upon birth.

 Willis (1999) provides an early theoretical analysis of single parenthood.
 In his model, fathers face a choice between getting married to the mother, which allows for higher and more efficient investment in children, or to shirk on their responsibilities.
 Men are especially likely to shirk if they have the opportunity to father children with multiple single mothers.
-This depends, among other factors, on the gender ratio in the marriage market.
-Akerlof,

-45Based on data from the OECD Family Database.
+46Based on data from the OECD Family Database.

-46Lundberg and Plotnick (1995) provide an early analysis of adolescents' premarital childbearing, emphasizing both the role of welfare policy as well as access to contraception and abortion.
+47Lundberg and Plotnick (1995) provide an early analysis of adolescents' premarital childbearing, emphasizing both the role of welfare policy as well as access to contraception and abortion.

-Figure 27: Fraction of Children Ages 0-17 Living with Single Mothers by Education
+Figure 28: Fraction of Children Ages 0-17 Living with Single Mothers by Education